seahorn/clam/README.md

 - We also provide the option `--crab-track-lvl` to indicate the level of precision.
 The possible values are:

-    - `reg`: reasons about integer scalars (LLVM registers).
+    - `int`: reasons about integer scalars (LLVM registers).
 	- `ptr`: reasons about pointer addresses.
-    - `mem`: reasons about the contents of pointers and arrays.
+    - `arr`: reasons about the contents of pointers and arrays.

+   If the level is `ptr` then Crab-llvm reasons about pointer arithmetic but it does not translate neither LLVM loads nor stores.

-   If the level is `mem` then Crab-llvm simply uses an array smashing domain whose base domain is the one selected by option `--crab-domain`.
+   If the level is `arr` then Crab-llvm uses the heap analysis provided by `dsa-seahorn` to partition the heap into disjoint arrays (i.e., sequence of consecutive bytes).
+Each LLVM load and store is translated to an array read and write operation, respectively.
+Then, it will use an array domain provided by Crab whose base domain is the one selected by option `--crab-domain`.
+Unlike `int` and `ptr` which produce a concrete semantics (up to the selected level of precision), the level `arr` produces an abstract semantics where all memory contents are already over-approximated.
+Nevertheless, Crab's analyses can always refine this abstract semantics by using more precise pointer and/or value analyses.

+   Regardless the level of precision, Crab-llvm can try to resolve indirect calls (i.e., function pointers) if `dsa-seahorn` is installed and enable option `--crab-devirt`.

 - By default, all the analyses are run in an intra-procedural manner.
 Enable the option `--crab-inter` to run the inter-procedural